1883 Jersey Grouville Links

 Home Clubs Royal Jersey Golf Club (1878)

-The Club was founded in 1878 on Grouville Common on Jersey by visitors to the island led by FW Brewster and encouraged by officers of the local militia .
-Grouville is in the south-east of Jersey and was used for horse racing.
-It had become more accessible with the arrival of the railway.
-There is a possible connection with members of the Royal Wimbledon and the Victoria Club.
+The Jersey Club was founded in 1878 on Grouville Common by residents and visitors to the island led by FW Brewster and encouraged by officers of the local militia .
+Grouville is in the south-east of Jersey and was often used for horse racing.
+The arrival of the railway had made it more accessible.
+It received its Royal warrant the following year.

-The early pioneers bought 36 golf hole cups, but they only had 10 proper flag sticks and bought 3 more later in two stages, which implies that they were adding holes as they went along.
-They probably had 10 or 13 holes in the first year, though this may have been played as a round of 18 holes.
+The early pioneers bought 36 golf hole cups, but they only had 10 flag sticks and bought 3 more later in two stages, which implies that they were adding holes as they went along.
+Reports say the course had 18 holes from the beginning, but it amy have been 10 or 13 holes in the first year, played as a round of 18 holes.

 1883 saw the first known layout of 18 holes.